nfdi4plants/ARC-specification/ARC specification.md

 ### External Data

-External data refer to data that is neither originating within the investigation/study scope of the ARC nor can be referenced externally, but is required to ensure reproducability.
+External data refers to data that is neither originating within the investigation/study scope of the ARC nor can be referenced externally, but is required to ensure reproducability.
 Examples include early use of ontologies, mapping files, gene information, etc. All correspondig data MUST be placed in the ARC's top-level `external` directory.

 The union of external data forms a *virtual* assay; as such, it MUST adhere to the metadata requirements of assays and hence MUST contain, for each file, annotation in a file `isa.external.xlsx`, located under the top-level `external` directory.